CHAdinna/Hackathon2025/README.md

 ## How we made it:

-Technologies: HTML, CSS, Javascript, python, python Django, python Sqlalchemy
+Technologies: HTML, CSS, Javascript, Python, Python Django, Python Sqlalchemy

 Throughout the teamwork process, we designated tasks to each other and split half and half among front-end programmers and back-end programmers.
 Our front-end team started by